philchalmers/mirtCAT/README.md

 package.
 Suitable for applying unidimensional and multidimensional computerized adaptive tests using item response theory methodology.

+## Examples and Evaluated Help Files

+Various examples and worked help files have been compiled using the `knitr` package to generate HTML output, and are available [here](http://philchalmers.github.io/mirtCAT/mirtCAT-vignettes.html).
+User contributions are also welcome, where the source code examples are demonstrated on the `gh-pages` branch of this repository in the `source` directory.

 # Installing from Github

 To install the developement version of this package, use the following code.